pivoshenko/poetry-plugin-dotenv/README.md

 ### Lookup hierarchy

 A `pyproject.toml` can override default values.
-Finally, options provided by the user via environment variables override both.
+Options provided by the user via environment variables override both.

 ## Examples